lifepillar/vimrc/Readme.md

   [ca915737](https://github.com/lifepillar/vimrc/commit/ca9157376be876b030e5306adf38efd7093b870a),
   when I decided that simple is better (and Powerline fonts are an ugly hack anyway).
-- Key bindings in command mode similar to those used by the shell.
 - Etc... (read the cheat sheet and the source!)

 ### Useful resources